 Powell Recovery Center is focused on alcohol and drug treatment within the Baltimore city area.
 The staff of mental health and substance abuse professionals offer inpatient and outpatient treatment and manage crisis and halfway housing.
 You will participate in client case management and data review, including the analysis of ER diversion data.
 You will learn about teamwork and day-to-day client support behind successful outpatient substance abuse services.

-Weinberg Housing and Resource Center (2 placements)
+Weinberg Housing and Resource Center Wellness Programs (2 placements)

 The Weinberg Housing and Resource Center (WHRC) is a low barrier emergency shelter that provides homeless services to over 275 adult men and women each night in the City of Baltimore.
 Services include shelter, convalescent care, breakfast and dinner, showers, laundry, case management and a variety of life skills and empowerment classes -- with a focused goal on assisting residents in obtaining permanent housing.
 You will support the center’s staff in their management of health and wellness empowerment programs, such as fitness classes, diabetes awareness, and stress management.
 You will learn about the supportive roles that wellness promotion and positive social interaction have in managing difficult life situations.